victoria-maple/resources/guide.md

 APQ  1-run avg: 72350.0
 -->

-As you can see, APQ is only a good source of EXP prior to probably about level &#x2248;60, although it allows characters of any level 40 and above.
+As you can see, APQ is only a good source of EXP on its own prior to probably about level &#x2248;60, although it allows characters of any level 40 and above.
 Note that APQ cannot be spammed like HPQ and KPQ can; typically, you can only do up to two APQs per day (although three is technically possible).

 ## Items